cgjteam/cgjteam.github.io/Geometry.md

 3. Primitive axioms are intentionally kept to a minimum.
 4. Internal implementation details are separated from the public theorem interface.
 5. The naming policy reflects mathematical meaning rather than historical origin.
+6. The architecture of the library should remain understandable as the collection of formal proofs grows.

 ---